ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Proposed Approach

-As the embedding features are distributed around each feature centre on the hypersphere, we add an additive angular margin penalty $m$ between $x_i$ and $W_{y_i}$ to simultaneously enhance the intra-class compactness and inter-class discrepancy.
-Since the proposed additive angular margin penalty is equal to the geodesic distance margin penalty in the normalised hypersphere, we name our method as ArcFace.
+Since the embedding features are distributed around each feature center on the hypersphere, we employ an additive angular margin penalty $m$ between $x_i$ and $W_{y_i}$ to simultaneously enhance the intra-class compactness and inter-class discrepancy as illustrated in Figure~\ref{fig:subcenterarcface}.
+Since the proposed additive angular margin penalty is equal to the geodesic distance margin penalty in the normalized hypersphere, we name our method as ArcFace.

-We select face images from 8 different identities containing enough samples (around 1,500 images/class) to train 2-D feature embedding networks with the softmax and ArcFace loss, respectively.
-As illustrated in Figure \ref{fig:compactness}, the softmax loss provides roughly separable feature embedding but produces noticeable ambiguity in decision boundaries, while the proposed ArcFace loss can obviously enforce a more evident gap between the nearest classes.
+We select face images from 8 different identities containing enough samples (around 1,500 images/class) to train 2-D feature embedding networks with the Norm-Softmax and ArcFace loss, respectively.
+As illustrated in Figure \ref{fig:compactness}, all face features are pushed to the arc space with a fixed radius based on the feature normalization.
+The Norm-Softmax loss provides roughly separable feature embedding but produces noticeable ambiguity in decision boundaries, while the proposed ArcFace loss can obviously enforce a more evident margin between the nearest classes.